• 6 mins read

 Customer involvement in financial crime is often revealed in news media prior to its confirmation by official sources.
 With that in mind, adverse media, also known as negative news, is a good indicator of AML/CFT risk.

 Under EU AMLD regulations, firms in Germany must implement adverse media screening requirements as part of their risk management solution.
-The Fourth Anti-Money Laundering Directive (4AMLD), for example, introduced a requirement for firms to screen against open source media such as “reputable newspapers”.
-5AMLD expanded that requirement to a broader range of business sectors and emphasised the need for firms to integrate suitable screening technology.
+The Fourth Anti-Money Laundering Directive (4AMLD), for example, introduced a requirement for firms to screen against open source media, such as ‘reputable newspapers’.
+5AMLD subsequently expanded that requirement to a broader range of business sectors and emphasised the need for firms to integrate suitable screening technology.

 Next Generation AML Technology

-To find out how we can help your business stay ahead of Germany’s AML compliance regulations, get in touch today.
+Find out how we can help your business stay ahead of Germany’s AML compliance regulations

 Subscribe to Newsletter